netxms/netxms-doc/admin/appendix.rst

     - The number of consecutive unsuccessful polls required to declare interface as down.
     - 1
     - Yes
-  * - ProcessTrapsFromUnmanagedNodes
-    - Enable/disable processing of SNMP traps received from node which is in unmanaged state.
-    - 0
-    - Yes
   * - RADIUSAuthMethod
     - RADIUS authentication method to be used (PAP, CHAP, MS-CHAPv1, MS-CHAPv2).
     - PAP